 If you're attached to a unit that doesn't maintain a test library, your ESO will order a hard-copy test from the Coast Guard Institute for you when you need it.
-You will take the test on a paper answer sheet which is then sent to the Institute for scoring.
+You will take the test on a paper answer sheet which is then sent by mail to the Institute for scoring.

 You can download the latest version of your rating's RPQs via the Learning Management System, on the CGPortal.